How to accept stock donations: Easy steps for nonprofits

 Once processed, your received shares can be immediately liquidated via your stock giving tool or routed to your brokerage if you prefer to hold them.
 Finally, send donors receipts for their gifts and messages of thanks!

-Benefits of this approach to stock fundraising
+Benefits of this approach to stock gifts

-To recap, the modern approach to accepting stock gifts brings these benefits:
+Overall, the modern approach to accepting stock gifts brings these benefits:

 • It provides a smoother donor experience and creates a more intentional user journey by automatically equipping donors with the information and forms they need (versus asking them to chase it all down themselves).